 You could also consider purchasing The Survival Tabs.
 Each tab has over 200 calories and can keep your calories up for days in an emergency situation.
 These are great to keep in your vehicle at all times and their shelf life is 25 years!
-These are my favorite option of shelf-stable foods to keep in your vehicle.
-This is different than being prepared with snacks non-perishable snacks for road trips, this is more long-term sustainable food options.
+These are my favorite option for shelf-stable foods to keep in your vehicle.
+This is different than being prepared with snacks non-perishable snacks for road trips, this is a more long-term sustainable food option.

 Stranded drivers often have to call roadside assistance but that can often take quite a while for someone to arrive.
 That’s why purchasing small activity items for your emergency kits can be helpful.
 Because nobody likes to deal with hot, bored kids in the middle of the desert.

 Cell phone Charger

 If your phone’s battery dies, then you may be in an even worse situation.
 That’s why it’s important to have a cell phone charger in your emergency kit in your vehicle.